AjileJ/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+-with sessions we can store user sessions on the server using cookies to give them access when they are logged in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+-bcrypt hashes the passwords that we store for better security.

 - [ ] What does bcrypt do to slow down attackers?

+-bcrypt adds salt to the hash to slow down the attackers.

 - [ ] What are the three parts of the JSON Web Token?

+-Header,Payload,Signature

 ## Minimum Viable Product